rmonte/rmonte/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on PHP and Python development
+- 🔭 I’m currently working on PHP, Python development
-- 🌱 I’m currently learning datascience
+- 🌱 I’m currently learning datascience and Java
-- 👯 I’m looking to collaborate on python projects
+- 👯 I’m looking to collaborate on Python and Java projects
 - ⚡ Fun fact: I love scarlet eggplants

 <div align="left">